mvolkmann/blog/src/htmx.md

 When htmx swaps HTML into the DOM it does the following:

 - Add the `htmx-swapping` CSS class to the target element.
-- Delay for a short time.
+- Delay for a short time (`htmx.config.defaultSwapDelay` defaults to 0).
 - Remove the `htmx-swapping` CSS class to the target element.
 - Add the `htmx-settling` CSS class to the target element.
 - Create a DOM element representing the new HTML and add the CSS class `htmx-added` to it.
 - Swap the new DOM element into the DOM, either replacing the target or placing it relative to the target,
-- Delay for a short time.
+- Delay for a short time (`htmx.config.defaultSettleDelay` defaults to 20ms).
 - Remove the `htmx-added` CSS class from the new DOM element.
 - Remove the `htmx-settling` CSS class from the target element.